-G - Gunton Warren
+F - Gunton Warren

 Managed by Suffolk Wildlife Trust, this expanse of dunes and cliff between the beach and Corton Road forms a natural buffer between the outskirts of North Lowestoft and Corton village.
-Partlywooded, but mostly open cliff top covered by ferns and gorse, the Warren is a habitat for adders, despite being criss-crossed by paths, and immensely popular with visiting and local walkers and dog owners for its extensive sea views.
+Partly-wooded, but mostly open cliff top covered by ferns and gorse, the Warren is a habitat for adders, despite being criss-crossed by paths, and immensely popular with visiting and local walkers and dog owners for its extensive sea views.
 There are a few ruined pillboxes and gun emplacements as reminders of the Second World War.
-Gunton Warren Is a key wildlife site and remains as one of the few pieces of heathland still in existence in the area with working going in to maintaining the areas of heathland plants.

-H - North Denes
+G - North Denes

-The Denes was a tract of scrub and heath, recorded in the Manor Roll of 1618 as one of six commons of Lowestoft ^[1] (the others being North Common; Goose - or Fair - Green; Church Green; Skamacre Heath; Drake's Heath; and South Common).
+The Denes was a tract of scrub and heath, recorded in the Manor Roll of 1618 as one of six commons of Lowestoft^[1] (the others being North Common; Goose - or Fair - Green; Church Green; Skamacre Heath; Drake's Heath; and South Common).
 The Denes later accommodated defensive gun batteries, and summer training camps for the military.